 ART 381 - Survey of Art History I (3 cr hrs)

 The major styles and achievements in the visual art of Western civilization from the prehistoric era to the Renaissance.
+This course meets a General Education Core Curriculum requirement.
 Fall.

 ART 382 - Survey of Art History II (3 cr hrs)